The Twelve Commandments of Dance

-The Twelve Commandments of Dance is the debut album by German-based English dance-pop duo London Boys, released in 1989.
+The Twelve Commandments of Dance is the debut album by Germany-based English dance-pop duo London Boys, released in 1989.
 It reached number 2 in the UK Albums Chart and stayed on the chart for 29 weeks.

 Other than the charting singles stated in the track listing, two other singles were released: "I'm Gonna Give My Heart" and "Dance Dance Dance".